Susan-Li18/test-project/test-project/README.md

 # Git demo project

 Demo project for the Git course.
 This will be great!
+This will be great,too!

 ## Reminder of Git basic commands